JEA CEO receives confidence vote amid workplace accusations, council member hints at investigation

-JACKSONVILLE, Fla. — JEA CEO Vickie Cavey survived a vote of confidence Tuesday morning.
+JACKSONVILLE, Fla. — JEA CEO Vickie Cavey receuved a vote of confidence Tuesday morning.

 The vote was called following accusations that Cavey had created a toxic work environment at the utility.